Roy Vanenburg: Suriname

 Vanenburg played for the Suriname national team.
 He made his debut in 1965 and became the team captain in the 1966 Kingdom Games a year later.
 He scored his first International goal against the Netherlands on 14 August 1966, scoring the equalizer in a 1–1 draw.
 He played an important role in the countries 1970 and 1978 FIFA World Cup qualifying campaigns, also helping his team to win the 1978 CFU Championship.

 Managerial career

 In 1981, Vanenburg retired as a player, taking a coaching position with Transvaal.
 He later coached Takdier Boys, Paloeloe and SV SNL in the Surinamese Hoofdklasse.
 From 2006 to 2007 he managed FCS Nacional, followed by four seasons managing the Walking Boyz Company.
 In 2009, he would help the club to win the National championship, the Surinamese Cup and the Suriname President's Cup.

-In 2011, he took over as manager of SV Robinhood, parting ways with the club, half way through his second season, in 2012 he took over the position at SV Notch where he stayed until 2014, returning to SV Transvaal the following year.
+In 2011, he took over as manager of SV Robinhood, parting ways with the club, halfway through his second season, in 2012 he took over the position at SV Notch where he stayed until 2014, returning to SV Transvaal the following year.
 In December 2015 the club changed ownership and Vanenburg was relieved of his managerial duties, being replaced by Dennis Baino.